Anctoville: Administration

 The mayor was assisted by two deputies.

 Demography

-In 2017 the commune had 1,083 inhabitants.
+The inhabitants of the commune are known as Anctovillais or Anctovillaises in French.
 Anctoville itself had 1,210 inhabitants in 1806.
 The four communes that merged in 1973 had a total of 2,608 inhabitants in 1836 (1,173 in Anctoville, 299 in Feuguerolles-sur-Seulles, 233 in Orbois, and 903 in Sermentot).

 Economy

-The commune has an essentially agriculture oriented economy.
-At the communal inventory of 1998 it had 46 farms, 28 of which were of a professional standard classified by INSEE, for an area of 1,848 hectares used.
+The commune has an essentially agriculture-oriented economy.
+At the communal inventory of 1998, it had 46 farms, 28 of which were of a professional standard classified by INSEE, for an area of 1,848 hectares used.
 There were 68 farms in 1988.
 The main production is the raising of cattle for milk and meat.
 Arable land is used for forage and grain crops.